OpenPsiMu/ThePhysicsHub/README.md

+# The Physics Hub

-#Instructions to add simulations to the website
+## Instructions to add simulations to the website

 1. Go to `.app.js`
 	write: